stoplightio/prism/packages/http/README.md

 # Basic Usages

-> Note: examples in this document use the following spec
+> Note: the examples in this document use the following spec

 ```yaml
 ---